d0p3t/fivem-ts-boilerplate/README.md

   </a>
 </p>

 This is a basic boilerplate for creating a FiveM resource using Typescript.
-It includes webpack config files and a directory structure to get you started.
+It includes webpack config files, linting (ESlint + prettier) and a directory structure to get you started.
 We recommend to use [fivem-js](https://github.com/d0p3t/fivem-js) alongside this boilerplate for faster development of client scripts.

 ## Usage
 1. Clone repository into your `resources/[local]` folder.